Update 3/10/17: This story was updated to include information about an oil discovery in Alaska’s North Slope.

-The company estimates it could provide 200,000 barrels of light oil to the Trans-Alaska Pipeline System.
+The company estimated it could provide 200,000 barrels of light oil to the Trans-Alaska Pipeline System.
 The pipeline currently operates at only a third of its capacity, with a 39 percent decrease over the past ten years.

 Light oil is thinner and less dense than heavy crude oil, making it easier to pump and extract.
 This addition of the newly discovered light oil could reduce the overall viscosity of oil in the Trans-Alaska Pipeline System, allowing it to live longer.
 Light oil makes up about 30 percent of the world's petroleum reserves.